 Living a lifestyle with the freedom to travel the world working digital nomad jobs right from your laptop seems too good to be true.
 Your first impression is that there is something suspicious behind it.

 I’m here to tell you otherwise.
 Being a digital nomad is completely legal!

 Before we dive into why being a digital nomad is legal and bust those myths you’ve heard about them, let’s define what a digital nomad is.

 A digital nomad is someone who works remotely and travels the world.
 Usually, they carry their belongings with them from place to place experiencing new cultures, landscapes, and more while making a liveable income right from their laptops.

-Now, how is it legal to do this?
+Now, how is it legal to be a digital nomad?

 How are digital nomads working in foreign countries?

 How are digital nomads living in different countries without getting visas?